pittar/ocp-devops-setup/full-install.md

 ./build-all-openshift.sh
 ```

-## Grant Jenkins Admin on DEV and QA Projects
+## Grant Jenkins Admin Access

-The Jenkins pipelines we will use include instantiating templates in the `DEV` and `QA` projects.
-Because of this, we will need to grant the `Jenkins` service account `admin` access on these projects.
+The Jenkins pipelines we will use include instantiating templates in the `DEV` and `QA` projects, as well as provisioning the projects themselves.
+Because of this, we will need to grant the `Jenkins` service account `self-provisioner` cluster role.

 ```
 # Grant Jenkins service account access to dev and qa projects.
-oc policy add-role-to-user admin system:serviceaccount:cicd:jenkins -n app-dev oc policy add-role-to-user admin system:serviceaccount:cicd:jenkins -n app-qa echo "Jenkins granted admin on DEV and QA projects."
+oc adm policy add-cluster-role-to-user self-provisioner system:serviceaccount:cicd:jenkins -n cicd echo "Jenkins granted admin on DEV and QA projects."
 ```

 ## Templates!

-Time to add templates for build, frontend, and backend.
+Time to add templates for build and backend.

 ```
 # Add build and app templates to cicd.
-oc apply -f resources/build-template.yaml -n cicd oc apply -f resources/backend-template.yaml -n cicd oc apply -f resources/frontend-template.yaml -n cicd echo "Added build template and app template."
+oc apply -f resources/build-template.yaml -n cicd oc apply -f resources/backend-template.yaml -n cicd echo "Added build template and app template."
 ```